-Car AC Off Due To High Engine Temperature (FIX)
+Car AC Off Due To High Engine Temperature (FIXED)

 Have you ever seen the “AC Off Due To High Engine Temperature” sign on your dashboard and would like to know what it means and what to do to fix this issue?
 If this is you, then this guide is for you.

-This article talks about what that sign means, the causes, how to fix the issue, and how to prevent it from happening again.
+This article discusses what that sign means, the causes, how to fix the issue, and how to prevent it from happening again.
 Without any further ado, let’s get right to it.

 NEW: Is It Safe To Drive With A Broken Brake Line?